IreneMarin/FEND-project-5-1-map/README.md

 ### Attributions

+For this project, I have used the Knockout JS framework, the Google Maps API and the Yelp API.

-I have used different resources to help me through this project:
+To help me get through it, I have used different resources, like:

 [Live search with knockout.js](http://opensoul.org/2011/06/23/live-search-with-knockoutjs/)